-- Rule 21 MISUSE OF TECHNOLOGY (Honesty) UB: Misuse of school technology, UB: Honor Code Violation, UB: Communicating Threats, UB: Cyber-bullying: - A. CMS-owned property: A student shall refrain from inappropriate use of school system computers/technology devices or from using the CMS electronic communications and wireless connection network without proper authority.
-This includes unauthorized use of sign on codes and the school telephone system, communication of threats or implied threats, harassment, racism, discrimination and unauthorized attempts to contact any CMS computer site from any computer station. - B. Use, Distribution, or Creation of Inappropriate Content: A student will refrain from any activity or distribution of information through the Internet or other electronic means that would constitute a violation of a rule under the Code of Student Conduct or a violation of law, as, but not limited to, bullying or harassment on social media or other sites or the use of technology to defame someone's character if the conduct has or may have a direct and immediate impact on the orderly and efficient operation of the schools or the safety of individuals in the school environment.
+Rule 21 MISUSE OF TECHNOLOGY (Honesty):

+- A. CMS-owned property: A student shall refrain from inappropriate use of school system computers/technology devices or from using the CMS electronic communications and wireless connection network without proper authority.
+This includes unauthorized use of sign on codes and the school telephone system, communication of threats or implied threats, harassment, racism, discrimination, access pornography, and unauthorized attempts to contact any CMS computer site from any computer station.
+Refer to rule 26C for the communication of threats. - B. Use, Distribution, or Creation of Inappropriate Content: A student will refrain from any activity or distribution of information through the Internet or other electronic means that would constitute a violation of a rule under the Code of Student Conduct or a violation of law, as, but not limited to, bullying or harassment on social media or other sites or the use of technology to defame someone's character if the conduct has or may have a direct and immediate impact on the orderly and efficient operation of the schools or the safety of individuals in the school environment.
 Publication of information on the Internet is considered distribution regardless of the location of the technology device from which the offending content was published.

-Rule 22 PORNOGRAPHIC, PROFANE AND/OR VIOLENT MATERIAL (Respect/Citizenship) UB: Pornographic and/or profane material, UB: Possession of graphically violent material, UB: Harassment-Sexual: A student shall refrain from having or distributing any pornographic or profane material on school property or at school sponsored event, including but not limited to pictures, magazines, electronic text (including air dropping) or images and sexually explicit or graphically violent materials (including but not limited to documents or instructions concerning the creation of and/or the use of weapons).
+Rule 22 PORNOGRAPHIC, PROFANE AND/OR VIOLENT MATERIAL (Respect/Citizenship):

+- A. Pornographic, and Profane Material: A student shall refrain from viewing, having or distributing any pornographic or profane material on school property or at a school sponsored event, including but not limited to pictures, magazines, electronic text (including air dropping) or images and sexually explicit or graphically violent materials.
+Some violations of Rule 22 are also a violation of Rule 27C. - B. Violent Material: A student will not possess or distribute graphically violent materials (including but not limited to documents or instructions concerning the creation of and/or the use of weapons).
 A student will not record others with the intent to defame, incite violence, or to promote unsafe actions.
-Some violations of Rule 22 are also a violation of Rule 27C and must be documented in the CMS Title IX Record Keeping System.

-Rule 23 COUNTERFEIT CURRENCY (Honesty) UB: Use of counterfeit items, UB: Inappropriate items on School Property: A student shall not distribute, produce or use counterfeit currency on school property or at a school-sponsored or school-related activity on or off school property.
+Rule 23 COUNTERFEIT CURRENCY (Honesty): A student shall not distribute, produce or use counterfeit currency on school property or at a school-sponsored or school-related activity on or off school property.

-Rule 24 FALSE ALARM/FALSE REPORTING (Responsibility) UB: False Fire Alarm, UB: Falsification of Information: In the absence of an emergency, a student shall not call 911, signal or set off an automatic signal indicating the presence of an emergency.
-Making false reports, written, oral, or on social media, that causes a significant disruption to the school environment is prohibited.
+Rule 24 FALSE ALARM/FALSE REPORTING (Responsibility): In the absence of an emergency, a student shall not call 911, signal or set off an automatic signal indicating the presence of an emergency.
+Making false reports, written, oral, on the Say Something anonymous reporting app, or on social media, that causes a significant disruption to the school environment is prohibited.